1. Home

 My electric bill is $290/mo

-After your system has been installed and passed all required local jurisdiction inspections, your solar contractor will begin Part Two of the interconnection process, often referred to as submitting Permission to Operate or PTO.
-While Part One requires a review of the installation plans, Part Two requires a review of the completed installation.
+After your system has been installed and passed all required inspections, your solar contractor will begin part two of the interconnection process, often referred to as submitting permission to operate, or PTO.
+While permission to install requires a review of the installation plans, permission to operate requires a review of the completed installation.

 1. Your solar company submits a ‘Part 2’ interconnection application to your utility company for permission to operate, and it may include: